voidsnax/hospital-appointment-system/README.md

 # 🏥 Hospital Appointment & Patient Record System

 A full-stack web application for managing hospital appointments and patient records, built with Spring Boot.
-Patients book appointments with doctors,doctors manage their schedules and write prescriptions, and administrators manage doctors, departments, and patient records — with role-based access control throughout.
+Patients book appointments with doctors, doctors manage their consultations and write prescriptions, and administrators manage doctors, departments, and patient records — with role-based access control throughout.

 ## Getting Started